- Prescription Drug Assistance Programs

-For more information about products that are not part of mainstream health care, see our document called Complementary and Alternative Methods for Cancer Management.
+For more information about products that are not part of mainstream health care, see our document called Complementary and Alternative Methods and Cancer.

 To check out claims of new cancer treatments or cures, see Learning About New Cancer Treatments.
 This document explains the process that new treatments must go through before they are approved for general use.